ballerina-guides/integration-tutorials/transform-message-formats/README.md

     "appointment_date": "2017-04-02"
 }
 ```
-2. Transform the request data into the following form.
+2. Transform the request data into a form that is similar to the following.

 ```json
 {